• Home

 • I love solving problems, playing games of strategy, and patterns.
 So genealogy was a natural fit for me when I finally decided to tackle my family tree and then other people's family trees.

-• I have completed the National Genealogical Society's Introduction to Genealogy online course.
-To stay informed on the latest research methodologies, I also periodically take continuing education courses.
+• To stay informed on the latest research methodologies, technology, & social media, I also periodically take continuing education courses and attend conferences.

-• I am a member of the Association of Professional Genealogists, the National Genealogical Society, Texas State Genealogical Society, Johnson County, Illinois Genealogical and Historical Society, the Southern California Genealogical Society, and the Chaparral Genealogical Society, and the Genealogical Speaker's Guild.
+• I am a member of the Association of Professional Genealogists, National Genealogical Society, Texas State Genealogical Society, Illinois State Genealogical Society, Indiana Genealogical Society, and the Houston Genealogical Forum (Texas).

-• Last but certainly not least, I am the In2Genealogy columnist in the footnoteMaven's beautiful and informative E-magazine, Shades of the Departed.
+• I am also the former In2Genealogy columnist in the footnoteMaven's beautiful and informative e-magazine, Shades of the Departed.
 Please feel free to click on the link and take a look at some of my work.
+I've also had a feature article in Who Do You Think You Are?
+Magazine (UK).

-• Here's a complete listing of my online writing elsewhere on the Internet.
+• Here's a complete listing of my online writing elsewhere.

 Picture